Luxor Egypt Travel Guide

 Severe heatstroke and dehydration risks in summer.

-Protect from sun, hydrate constantly.
+Defend from sun, hydrate constantly.

 Potential for heat-related illness.

-Khamsin winds reduce visibility and cause discomfort.
+Khamsin winds reduce the ability to see and cause discomfort.

 Mainly in spring (March-May).